-by the LSST Science Requirements $Document^4$ (SRD).
+quirements Document (SRD; LPM-17).
 This document lays out the specifics of what the data products will comprise of, how those data will be generated, and when.
-It serves to inform the flow-down from the LSST SRD through the LSST System Requirements Document (the LSR; LSE-29) and the LSST Observatory System Specifications (OSS; LSE-30), to the LSST Data Management System Requirements (DMSR; LSE-61), the UML model, and the database schema.
+It serves to inform the flow-down from the LSST SRD through the LSST System Requirements Document (the LSR; LSE-29) and the LSST Observatory System Specifications (OSS; LSE-30), to the LSST Data Management System Requirements (DMSR; LSE-61), the UML model (LDM-133), and the database schema (LDM-153).
+Throughout this document margin notes are used to provide linkage to formal LSST requirements and parameters associated with the nearby text.

-2.2 General Image Processing Concepts for LSST
+1.2 General Image Processing Concepts for LSST